Kenya Hara: Exhibitions

 In 2000, he organized the exhibition Re-Design: The Daily Products of the 21st Century.
 This exhibition was first held at Takeo Paper Show in Tokyo, then spread to the U.K. (Glasgow), Denmark (Copenhagen), Hong Kong, Canada (Toronto), and China (Shanghai, Shenzhen, Beijing).
 According to Hara, the exhibition is "a means by which to correct and renew our feelings about the essence of design, hidden within the fascinating environment of an object that is so overly familiar to us that we can no longer see it."

 He invited 32 leading Japanese creators from various fields such as architecture, graphic design, lighting, fashion, and photography.
 He told them to redesign tedious goods.
 Each participant was in charge of one subject to re-design.
 Shigeru Ban re-designed toilet paper, Masahiko Sato re-designed exit/entry stamps for passports at international airports, Kengo Kuma re-designed the roach trap, Kaoru Mende re-designed matches, Kosuke Tsumura re-designed diapers, and Naoto Fukasawa re-designed tea bags.

 In 2004, Hara planned and produced an exhibition named HAPTIC–Awakening the Senses, which focused on human sensory perception in design.
 For this exhibition, he invited various creators such as fashion designer Kosuke Tsumura, graphic designer Shin Sobue, product designers Jasper Morrison and Naoto Fukasawa, and architects Kengo Kuma and Toyo Ito.
 He told them to design "an object not based on form or color but motivated primarily by "haptic" considerations".

-His other exhibitions include The Architects' Macaroni Exhibition (Tokyo), Tokyo Fiber – Senseware held in Paris, Milan and Tokyo, Japan Car (Paris and London).
+His other exhibitions include The Architects' Macaroni Exhibition (Tokyo), Tokyo Fiber – Senseware held in Paris, Milan and Tokyo, Japan Car (Paris and London), and Architecture for Dogs (Long Beach, Tokyo, SiChuan, Kanazawa, Shanghai, Kanazawa, Sao Paulo, and London.